Some other programs, services, and aids that may be recommended on a student’s IEP are:

-For more information visit the page on Testing Accommodations below.
+For more information visit the Testing Accommodations page.

 Modifications change the content and/or the instructional level of the curriculum.
 Modifications are made for students with disabilities who are unable to understand the content an instructor is teaching.
 An example of modification is redesigning the size or focus of the assignment.